waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Puzzle & Hypothesis Log
 ### A. Solved Puzzles & Confirmed Mechanics
 - **Pokemon Mansion 1F Alternating Switch (Solved):** The switch at (3, 6) on 1F is an alternating switch.
 The first press opens the eastern gates at (25, 14) and (26, 14).
 A second press closes those and opens the western gates at (17, 8) and (18, 8).
 Passing through the western gates seems to trigger the eastern gates to open automatically, allowing a path through the entire section.
+Passing through the western gates seems to trigger the eastern gates to open automatically, allowing a path through the entire section.
 - **Pokemon Mansion 2F Alternating Switch (Solved):** The switch at (3, 12) alternates between opening two sets of gates.
 First press opens the gates at (10, 5) and (10, 6).
 A second press closes those and opens the gates at (19, 9), (20, 9), (8, 23), and (8, 24).
 - **B1F Dynamic Gates (Solved):** The switch at (19, 26) toggles which set of gates (Western, Northern, or Eastern) is affected by a dynamic trigger.